Details On Death Certificates Offer Layers Of Clues To Opioid Epidemic

 But not all death certificates have as much information as they could.
 When Gill took the job just a few years ago, only 63 percent of Connecticut's drug deaths had specific drugs listed on the death certificate.
 Today 99 percent do.

-In 2014 , the most recent year that data are available, only Rhode Island did better than Connecticut in getting and passing along these sorts of comprehensive details.
-Conversely, only about half of deaths in some other states — including Pennsylvania, Indiana, Mississippi and Louisiana — have specific information on the death certificates.
+In 2014, the most recent year that data are available, only Rhode Island did better than Connecticut in getting and passing along these sorts of comprehensive details.
+Conversely, only about half of deaths in some other states — including Pennsylvania, Indiana, Mississippi, Louisiana — have specific information on the death certificates.

 There are a lot of contributing factors that could explain the variation from state to state, Gill said.